betterscientificsoftware/bssw.io/CuratedContent/DocumentationTools.ReadTheDocs.md

 # Read the Docs

-As mentioned in [Documentation Tools](DocumentationTools.md), documentation establishes the contract the client abides by when interacting with software.

 [Read The Docs](https://readthedocs.org/) is a free service for hosting documentation generated from tools such as [Sphinx](DocumentationTools.Sphinx.md).
 Read The Docs typically requires